CyberMiles/blog/content/post/20190613-giveaway8-en.md

 Father’s Day is just around the corner!
 Do you have a gift in mind for Dad?
 The man who has been the most caring guardian for you deserves something nice!
 No idea yet?
 This is where CyberMiles comes to rescue!
 [Enter to win a Philips Electric Shaver ($50)](https://www.fairplaydapp.com/v1/play.html?contract=0xcc34EF82D46cD2Ce3530a4C3f1c9CB583b838e9e).

----

-CyberMiles, a public blockchain for e-commerce, is doing a lucky-draws campaign to celebrate the launch of our new DApp, [FairPlay](https://www.fairplaydapp.com/).

-Father's Day is this weekend.
-The 8th giveaway for this celebration is a [Philips Electric Shaver](https://www.fairplaydapp.com/v1/play.html?contract=0xcc34EF82D46cD2Ce3530a4C3f1c9CB583b838e9e) for Father's Day gift each for two lucky winners, set to end before 16th June.
-This Shaver ($50 USD worth) is a good choice to show your thanks to your father.

 ![](/images/20190613-giveaway8-01.png)

 This prize is sponsored by lvl.99, a CyberMiles genesis Validator.
 Lvl 99 is based in Jakarta, Indonesia.
 It represents a group of Indonesia investors who had supported CyberMiles since day one.